-This attribute defines whether to transfer output stream files.
-If this attribute contains true, the transferOutputStream attribute of the corresponding job template SHALL be treated as the destination to which output files should be copied.
+This attribute defines whether to transfer an output stream file.
+If this attribute contains true, the transferOutputStream attribute of the corresponding job template SHALL be treated as the destination to which the output file should be copied.

 4.4.3 transferErrorStream